samdravitzki/samdravitzki/README.md

 ### Ideas
 * Make pong paddles rotate with the velocity of the mouse movement so that its not just hitting a flat object (make it a bit more interesting)
+    * Could do this only when the player is clicking and if they're not clicking it causes the ball to spin
 * Since I had to create a generic collision system it might be worth creating some demos to be able to test the different types of collisions work as expected

 ### Notes